…with one exception.

 The tempo speeds up still further with the hard, fast “Hang Fire,” also originally recorded in 1977.
 The new lyrics decry the state of Thatcher’s Britain, all bad economy and low morale.
 “Nobody ever works, nothing ever gets done…I’m on the dole, we ain’t for hire…Say what the hell…” It’s a guitar tour-de-force from Keith, and we get a little piano from original Stones pianist Ian Stewart, whose appearances on record were getting rarer.
 “Slave” dates from 1975, which explains why the organ of Billy Preston and percussion of Ollie E. Brown are in the mix.
 A grinding funk work-out with minimal lyrics, Keith is the sole guitarist and provides the growling, dirty riffage, while the Who’s Pete Townshend chants along on backing vocals.
 A 1981 addition is the saxophone of Sonny Rollins.

 Keith takes the microphone spotlight for his devotional love song to his new girlfriend, model Patti Hansen — “Little T&A.” I guess she was flattered, as they married in 1983 (and remain married to this day.)
 The song itself dates from the early ‘79 Compass Point sessions, and is a great chunk of retro rock & roll.
 The blues song “Black Limousine” originated from 1974’s It’s Only Rock and Roll sessions, but Kimsey picked a ‘77 version as the basis for the final cut.
 It has an undeniable spark of energy and inspiration (unlike “Down in the Hole”).
-Woody’s late-addition guitar solo earned him another co-writing credit, and Mick doubles the main riff on harmonica.
+Ronnie’s late-addition guitar solo earned him another co-writing credit, and Mick doubles the main riff on harmonica.
 “Neighbors” is another up-tempo rock & roll number, the bare bones of which date from the Emotional Rescue sessions in the summer of ‘79.
 But it was entirely re-recorded in the fall of 1980, with Mick’s new lyrics added the following spring, inspired by the trials and tribulations of the poor souls who lived near Keith in his Manhattan apartment circa 1979-80.
 He was evicted (or almost evicted, memories are hazy) for blasting reggae on his massive stereo at ear-splitting volume at all hours.

 The first half of Tattoo You burns by — four kick-ass rock songs, an uptempo Chicago blues, and a blistering slab of dancefloor funk.
 The second half is the “slow side.”
 This is where the album eases off the gas, settles down, lights some candles, etc.

 “Worried About You” is one of the Stones’ great lost treasures (or nearly lost — it has been revived for several tours in the 2000s-2010s), a soulful ballad originally intended for Black and Blue.
 The guitar of Wayne Perkins, a big presence on those sessions as a possible Mick Taylor replacement, is retained in the final mix.
-(Woody eventually got the job.)
+(Ronnie eventually got the job.)
 The song makes good use of Mick’s falsetto and Keith’s underrated harmonies.
 Mick Taylor himself is prominently heard towards the end of “Tops,” a slow-burner in the mold of late-period Motown or “Philly Soul.”
 The track is one of the deepest dives Mick and Kimsey took, dating from the fall of 1972.

 The moody, atmospheric “Heaven,” with its breathy vocalizations and Eastern feel (similar to “Moonlight Mile”) has mysterious origins.
 The whole conceit of Tattoo You was that it was assembled from earlier material, but no one knows where “Heaven” came from.
 It is likely that it is the only song composed specifically for Tattoo You, during the fall 1980 overdub sessions.
 Keith still couldn’t deal with Mick for very long, and left Paris quite a bit earlier than everyone else.
-Lord knows where Woody was at any given time.
+Lord knows where Ronnie was at any given time.
 One night, the lonely little trio of Mick, Charlie, and Bill concocted “Heaven,” with Bill laying down a bed of synths and Kimsey kicking in with some electric piano.
 Improvised on the spot?
 Based on an older idea?
 No one remembers, but the results are very pretty.
 It is followed by the Emotional Rescue outtake “No Use in Crying,” to my ears the album’s lone weak spot.
 Nothing is specifically wrong with it, it’s just another soul ballad, slightly pedestrian.
 Anything it does, “Worried About You” or “Tops” does better.

 The album closes with a second dusted-off ‘72 Goats Head Soup relic, and what many consider its second-strongest song (after the mighty “Start Me Up”).
 The powerful ode to friendship, “Waiting on a Friend,” is another number widely believed to be about the Jagger-Richards relationship.
 This interpretation seems to be confirmed by the song’s sentimental video.
 Mick waits on an East Village stoop for the arrival of Keith, and after a friendly embrace, they head for a nearby bar for a leisurely jam with the rest of the band.
 I’m not a jazz guy, but I’m told Sonny Rollins is one of the greats, and his sax solo here is considered one of the most sublime moments ever provided by a Stones guest musician.
 (I’m partial to Al Perkins’ pedal steel solo on “Torn and Frayed” myself.
 Again, not a jazz guy.)